tobsecret/3-nextflow-patterns/README.md

 Now you may wonder why we needed to go through all the nonsense of escaping bash syntax in our Groovy string - why not make a Groovy string and write directly to a file using Groovy?

 The problem here lies with where this Groovy code gets executed.
-The following would create a the config file in the directory from where we run the workflow, rather than inside the work directory:
+The following would create the config file in the directory from where we run the workflow, rather than inside the work directory:
 ```
     config_file = """
                   #list of all our genome_names and genome_fastas: